A. FACULTY GOVERNANCE BODIES

 - When ratified, the Constitution shall become a part of the Statutes of the University, and shall appear in an appendix to the Faculty Handbook.

-(approved by the University Board of Directors, October 6, 2011)
+(Approved by the President and Board of Directors, October 6, 2011)

 This code provides the procedures under which a faculty member believing himself or herself aggrieved by department, school or administrative action described herein is able to seek a remedy within the University.
 The faculty member is obliged to exhaust these procedures with regard to any grievance covered by this Code before pursuing remedies outside the University.